 - 1 teaspoon ground cinnamon

-- 1 cup unsalted butter (- at room temperature)
+- 1 cup unsalted butter, slightly cooler than room temperature

 - ½ cup granulated sugar